Feros47/FastPost/README.md

 # FastPost
- Algorithm to post Reels/Shorts automatically
+ Script to post Reels/Shorts automatically

  It will upload a userspecified amount of videos to each platform and thereafter move the videos to a different userspecified directory